Construction Project Updates

 1. Vail Dam Remediation

 This project is to divert existing sewer flows from Winchester Lift Station.
 Work location: Adams Ave. at Elm St. in Murrieta.
-Work is set to be complete in Summer 2023.
+Work is set to be complete in Fall 2023.

 Construction of approximately 90 linear feet (LF) of 8-inch potable water ductile iron pipeline including associated appurtenances, fittings, couplers, and connections to existing 8-inch waterline to restore reach functionality.
 Project is scheduled to finish in Summer 2023.